 Please do not roll the ballots before placing them in the bags - in the event of a recount it is very difficult to handle ballots that have been rolled.
 See Appendix B for a sample checklist for packing the ballot bag.
-Copy this and bring it with you as a reminder.
+Copy this and bring it with you to the polling location as a reminder.